townofdon/javascript-primer/course-material/10-functions.md

 const doSomething = () => { console.log('something') };
 //                  ^ Anonymous function

-const bankAccount = {
+// This is an object.
+Don't worry about this just yet. const bankAccount = {
   processPayment: () => { console.log('Payment has been processed!'); }
   //              ^ Anonymous function